Zixun-Wang/MatElastPy/README.md

 for indentation strength, find the below part in main.F of vasp source code.

-! for all DYN%ISIF greater or equal 3 cell shape optimisations will be done
         FACTSI = 0
         IF (DYN%ISIF>=3) FACTSI=10*DYN%POTIM*EVTOJ/AMTOKG/T_INFO%NIONS *1E-10_q